Compiling From Source¶

 MBASE_FORCE_BUNDLE

-: It set, the compilation will be force bundled even if you have llama.cpp installed in your environment. (default=OFF)
+: It set, the compilation will compile the llama.cpp with MBASE even if you have llama.cpp installed in your environment. (default=OFF)

 Bundled Compilation¶